Chart Color Schemes

 Deanside demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Deanside is notably high.
-As of 2016, 35.9% of residents aged 15 years and over held university qualifications, surpassing the SA3 area average of 24.3% and the Australian average of 30.4%.
-Bachelor degrees were the most prevalent at 25.0%, followed by postgraduate qualifications (8.7%) and graduate diplomas (2.2%).
-Vocational credentials were also common, with 26.3% of residents aged 15 years and over holding such qualifications, including advanced diplomas (11.5%) and certificates (14.8%).
+Educational attainment in Deanside is notably high, with 35.9% of residents aged 15 years and over holding university qualifications as of the latest data available.
+This compares favourably to the broader SA3 area at 24.3% and Australia-wide at 30.4%.
+Bachelor degrees are the most common at 25.0%, followed by postgraduate qualifications (8.7%) and graduate diplomas (2.2%).
+Vocational credentials are also prevalent, with 26.3% of residents aged 15 years and over holding such qualifications – advanced diplomas account for 11.5% and certificates make up 14.8%.

-Educational participation was high, with 34.4% of residents enrolled in formal education as of 2016.
-This included 15.6% in primary education, 8.7% in secondary education, and 5.2% pursuing tertiary education.
-However, educational facilities appear to be located outside Deanside's immediate boundaries, requiring families to access schools in neighboring areas.
+Educational participation is high, with 34.4% of residents currently enrolled in formal education as of the reported period.
+This includes 15.6% in primary education, 8.7% in secondary education, and 5.2% pursuing tertiary education.

 Frequently Asked Questions - Education